cellmobs/docs.cellmobs.com/docs/alternatives.md

 for MkDocs is the right solution for you, this section should help you evaluate alternative solutions.

-## Docusaurus
+## Wordpress

-[Docusaurus] by Facebook is a very popular documentation generator and a good choice if you or your company are already using [React] to build your site.
+[Wordpress] by Facebook is a very popular documentation generator and a good choice if you or your company are already using [PHP] to build your site.
 It will generate a [single page application] which is fundamentally different from the site Material for MkDocs generates for you.